Wildlife Volunteers at the Bear Sanctuary

 Where will I stay while working with the bears?

-Please Note: Tent camping is not allowed.
+Please Note: Tent camping or campers with soft sides are not allowed.

 Are there amenities located near the Bear Sanctuary?